camunda/camunda-bpm-examples/multi-tenancy/schema-isolation/README.md

 In this step, we describe a process application that deploys different processes for the two tenants.
 It also exposes a REST resource that returns a tenant's process definitions.
 To identify the tenant, we provide a user name in the REST request.
 In the implementation, we use CDI to transparently interact with the correct process engine based on the tenant identifier.

-The following descriptions highlight the concepts related to implementing multi-tenancy but are not a step-by-step explanation to develop along.
-Instead, make sure to checkout the <a href="https://github.com/camunda/camunda-bpm-examples/tree/master/multi-tenancy/schema-isolation">code on github</a>.
-The code can be built and deployed to JBoss right away and contains all the snippets explained in the following sections.
+The following descriptions highlight the concepts related to implementing multi-tenancy in a step-by-step explanation to develop along.

 ## Set Up the Process Application

 In the project, we have set up a plain Camunda EJB process application.

-In [pom.xml](https://github.com/camunda/camunda-bpm-examples/blob/master/multi-tenancy/schema-isolation/pom.xml), the `camunda-engine-cdi` and `camunda-ejb-client` dependencies are added:
+In [pom.xml](pom.xml), the `camunda-engine-cdi` and `camunda-ejb-client` dependencies are added:

 ```xml
 <dependency>